 You can obtain recycled R22 now for existing air conditioners that use this certain refrigerant.

-The cost of R22 is increasing because of the decreasing supply, and will not be available for use at all by 2020.
+The cost of R22 is increasing because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have a couple options:
+However, if your air conditioner was made before January 2010, you have a couple options:

 1) Invest in an upgraded, more environmentally-friendly system, which requires the approved air conditioner refrigerant.

-2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-However, this is not recommended because it could nullify your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
+However, this is not recommended because it could void your warranty(ies).

 3) Continue to use recycled R22 until 2020.